 Counting Miles with Alternate Activities

-Should there be a situation when walking, running or hiking are not an option, in our Coaches Corner you can find a whole section on Standards-based games and Activities.
+Should there be a situation when walking, running or hiking are not an option, in our coach resources you can find a whole section on Standards-based games and Activities.
 These are meant to be a playful addition to or alternative to running laps when (1) the weather is not cooperating, (2) you are stuck in a small space, or (3) when you just want to spice things up a bit.
 They are highly effective in engaging all students and score high on the fun factor, as well!